CianMRoche/AstroWiki/Stars/HR-diagram.md

 ![[hayashi.png]]

-The $T$ here is the effective blackbody temerature we would see.
+The $T$ here is the effective blackbody temperature we would see.
 The core has ionized hydrogen but the envelope doesnt, so the ions go out and make $\ce{H^-}$ in the envelope which causes an increase in opacity.
 Even though the luminosity increases, the effective temperature remains low until the star gets hot enough to also ionize that $\ce{H^-}$ at which point the temperature rises quickly (the [[#Henyey track]]).

 Star leaves Hayashi track after it contracts on [[Timescales#Kelvin-Helmholtz Timescale|thermal timescale]], central density increases, ionization increases and [[Optical depth#Opacity|opacity]] decreases (because neutral hydrogen does a lot of absorbing and ionized hydrogen just does a lot of scattering? see [[Scattering]]).
 At this point we move off the Hayashi track.